-Suncorp Bank extended its emergency financial assistance package to impacted customers, with 79 provided hardship assistance in the aftermath of the floods.
+GARY DRANSFIELD Suncorp CEO Insurance Suncorp Bank extended its emergency financial assistance package to impacted customers, with 79 provided with hardship assistance in the aftermath of the floods.
 Our agribusiness specialists remained close to their customers in the farming community to support them during this challenging time.